 New School Church

-The greek revival New School Church was built in 1845 by the ‘New School’ sector of the Presbyterian church.
-New School, was meant to signify the separation from the ‘old school’ way of life.
-It was only used as a church for a few years, and over the next 50 years it was then used as a school, a YMCA, and a Salvation Army barracks.
+Built in 1845 in Salem Township by a splinter group of the Presbyterian Church of Northville, it served as a church for only four years.
+Later, it was used as a school, a township hall, a Salvation Army barracks and as Northville’s library.
 In 1891 it was returned to the building's original owner, Mary Lapham.
-Mary was an active member in the Northville Women’ Club, and the building was used to host their meetings, and Northville’s first public library.
-When it was scheduled for demolition, in order to save the historical site the Northville Women’ Club , rallied together and formed the Northville Historical Society.
-Mill Race Village was formed and the New School Church was moved to where it is today.
+Mary was an active member in the Northville Woman's Club, and the building was used to host their meetings, and Northville’s first public library.
+When it was scheduled for demolition, in order to save the historical site the Northville Woman's Club rallied together and formed the Northville Historical Society.